IvanBuccella/FindFlights/README.md

 # FindFlights

 This is a PHP software that finds available flights assuming at most 2 stopovers.
+It's developed using PHP Laravel framework and CoreUI for React framework.

 ## Project Guidelines